 In the old marketplace, the only way to sell a product was through a brick and mortar retail establishment that was bound by either the physical limits of a retail store or the number of pages in a catalog.
 Therefore businesses only focused on best sellers.
 Companies were inherently restricted to only produce products or offer services that appealed to a large number of the general population, and niche product or service offerings were discouraged.

-Most traditional retailers would say their business looked like a Pareto chart that shows 80% of the company’s revenue is generated by 20% of its products.
+Most traditional retailers would say their business looked like a Pareto chart that shows 80 percent of the company’s revenue is generated by 20 percent of its products.
 There were a few high velocity products that made up the head of the distribution, followed by the torso that was a medium-size piece of the distribution.
 And then there was the portion of the business that were not mainstream best sellers and sold in smaller quantities; this thing that businesses just always hoped would go away – the long tail.

 A look at what is happening in the marketplace, however, makes it clear the long tail is doing everything but going away.
 The fact is, the consumer wants more product choices.
 In order to meet these consumer demands, businesses are being forced to grow their product assortment, and SKU proliferation occurs.
 The result?
 Instead of the long tail getting smaller, it is actually getting much longer.